 So, what should we do with this information?
 Organize a march on the nearest CAFO?
 Boycott Burger King?
 Go vegan?

 Let’s not get ahead of ourselves.
-As consumers become more aware of the implications of their diets, researchers are searching for a solution that both satisfies the nation’s beef cravings and cuts down on the environmental impact.
+As consumers become more aware of the implications of their diets, researchers are searching for a solution such as artificial meat or cultured meat, that both satisfies the nation’s beef cravings and cuts down on the environmental impact – the synthetic meat.

-Lab-grown meats or synthetic meat—that is, meat cultures grown in large vats—promise a more sustainable means of getting the meats we love.
-Lab-made burgers have made headlines over the last few months, and other companies have followed suit with their own artificial alternatives.
+Synthetic meat, also known as lab-grown meat is cultured meat grown in large vats—promising a more sustainable means of getting the meats we love.
+Lab-made burgers have made headlines over the last few months, and other companies have followed suit with their own artificial meat alternatives.
 Lab-grown fish, chorizo, and foie gras are all currently in production.
-But many people still wonder: does meat grown in a lab really qualify as meat?
+But many people still wonder: does synthetic meat that is grown in a lab really qualify as real meat?

-At its core, the process of making synthetic meat involves taking skeletal muscle cells, or stem cells, from the animal.
-The cells are then transported to vats where they begin to grow in a nutrient-rich broth comprised of sugars, amino acids, and vitamins.
+At its core, the process of making synthetic/ artificial meat involves taking skeletal muscle cells, or stem cells, from the animal.
+The cells are then transported to vats where they begin to grow in a nutrient-rich broth composed of sugars, amino acids, and vitamins.
 In many cases, scientists will monitor the progress of the cell growth, switching out the broth every few days and removing cellular waste products.

 From there, the process becomes a manufacturing one.
 Once there are billions of cells in the vat, they can be organized into different structures to replicate the trademark textures of steak or ground meat can be replicated.
 Better yet, they can even be mixed with different amounts of fats to resemble different cuts of meat.
 These fat cells are taken from living or deceased animals and co-cultured along with the muscle tissue to produce the signature taste we love.